Drizin/CodegenCS/README.md

 **Would you like to collaborate or share your own template?**

-Please submit a pull-request or if you prefer you can [contact me](http://drizin.io/pages/Contact/) to discuss your idea.
+Please submit a pull-request or if you prefer you can [contact me](https://rdrizin.com/pages/Contact/) to discuss your idea.

 Some ideas for templates:
-- Generate Dapper/Petapoco classes from database schema files - check [**CodegenCS.POCO**](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.POCO)
+- Generate Dapper/Petapoco classes from database schema files - check [**Simple POCO Generator**](#dotnet-codegencs-poco)
 - Generate EF Core Entities/DBContext
 - Generate REST Web API endpoints from OpenAPI YAML
 - Generate Nancy endpoints for retrieving/updating business entities